About Us

 Cleaner

-Audrey has been with us for almost five years and is pretty much part of the furniture.
-After making the pub looks gorgeous, you can find her heading to town for a shopping spree.
-To wind down, Auds takes her whole extended family abroad for some well deserved relaxation and chill time.
+Audrey has been with us for almost eight years and is pretty much part of the furniture.
+After making the pub look gorgeous (she is particularly proud of her polished wooden floors), you can find her heading to town for a shopping spree.
+To wind down, Auds takes her whole extended family abroad for some well-deserved relaxation and chill time.

 Suzanne